 We have placed cookies on your device to help make this website better.
 To find out more or to learn how to change your computer settings on our cookies page.

 The current London Safety Plan (2017) was approved by the London Fire and Emergency Planning Authority on 30 March 2017 (FEP2723).
-The plan details how the Brigade will help make London the safest global city and is supported by a set of commitments to realise that ambition.
-Progress against the commitments as at the end of March 2019, is provided within this report.

 This report updates the London Fire Commissioner sponsorshop policy, combining it for the first time with a revised version of the organisations code of practice on sponsorship and including a new checklist for London Fire Brigade staff to use when considering sponsorship opportunities.